THE VOLGA GERMANS IN PORTLAND

 1891-1892 - A severe famine in Russia prompts many Volga German to emigrate.

-1891 - Letters from Russia report on a severe famine in Volga region resulting in cholera, typhoid fever and larger number of deaths.
+1891 - Letters from Russia report a severe famine in the Volga region, resulting in outbreaks of cholera, typhoid fever, and a large number of deaths.

-1892 - The Ebenezer German Congregational is the first Volga German church established in Portland by Rev. Johannes Koch.
+1892 - The Ebenezer First German Congregational Church is the first Volga German church established in Portland by Rev. Johannes Koch.

 1896 - Union Station opens February 14, 1896.
 New arrivals to Portland disembark trains at this location.